 Just book your tickets in advance!

-- teamLab’s upcoming international touring schedule can be found here – there are upcoming shows in China, Japan and California in 2019.
+- teamLab’s international touring schedule can be found here.
+The group have upcoming shows in China, Japan and California in 2019.

-- The teamLab website features an extensive archive of the collective’s past and present projects.
+- The teamLab website also features an extensive archive of the collective’s past and present projects.